jgaa/restc-cpp/README.md

 # Current Status
 The project has been in public BETA since April 11th 2017.

+# Supported compilers
+These are the compilers that are being tested before anything is merged to the master branch.

+- g++ from 8 to 14
+- clang (current)
+- msvc (current)
+- Apple clang (current)

+# Supported C++ standards
+These are the C++ versions that are are being tested before anything is merged to the master branch.

+- C++14
+- C++17
+- C++20

 # Supported operating systems
 These are the operating systems where my Continues Integration (Jenkins) servers currently compiles the project and run all the tests: